Updated January 19, 2023

 By: Biswajit Mohapatra

-Site Reliability Engineering (SRE) propagates a culture of building and operating reliable, resilient, risk managed software systems.
+Site Reliability Engineering (SRE) propagates a culture of building and operating reliable, resilient, risk-managed software systems.
 SRE looks at operations through the lens of software engineering practices.

 Traditional software development models typically address reliability at the beginning of the design phase.
-As a result, changes to the functionality in later stage impacts previously considered reliability requirements.
+As a result, changes to the functionality in a later stage impacts previously considered reliability requirements.
 Non-functional requirements are not reviewed as often.
-Quality of Service (QoS) parameters are most widely overlooked during the software development life cycle leading into operational issues subsequently.
+Quality of Service (QoS) parameters are most widely overlooked during the software development life cycle leading to operational issues subsequently.

 SRE sets measurable engineering objectives mapping to Service Level Objective (SLO) and enables monitoring and tracking of QoS parameters such as:

-- Reliability – Ability of the system to function correctly, failure free software operation
+- Reliability – Ability of the system to function correctly, failure-free software operation

-- Availability – System response to disruption and fault tolerance, avoid down-time, Stateless application design, fail forward database design
+- Availability – System response to disruption and fault tolerance, avoid downtime, Stateless application design, fail forward database design

 - Recoverability – System ability to recover from incidences through actionable alerts and next-gen automation

-- Serviceability – Speed with which system can be repaired, System health assessment, monitoring and logging mechanism, end user experience
+- Serviceability – Speed with which system can be repaired, System health assessment, monitoring and logging mechanism, end-user experience

 - Elasticity – System scalability and performance with reference to data, traffic, peak load and response time